eliasbuchwald/-reddit/FAQ.md

 ### Why doesn't the "My Reddits" dropdown show up?

-The dropdown is only rendered if the current user is subscribed to more than `sr_dropdown_threshold` subreddits (see `example.ini`.
-This defaults to 15.
+The dropdown is only rendered if the current user is subscribed to more than `sr_dropdown_threshold` subreddits (see `example.ini`.)
+The default threshold is 15 subreddits.

 ### Why doesn't search work?